Ancalagon minor

 Ancalagon minor is an extinct priapulid worm known from the Cambrian Burgess Shale.

 Because it superficially resembles the modern-day internal parasites known as the acanthocephalids or "spiny-headed worms," A. minor was once thought to be, or once thought to resemble the hypothetical free-living ancestor of acanthocephalids.
-Two specimens of Ancalagon (worm) are known from the Greater Phyllopod bed, where they comprise < 0.01% of the community.
+Two specimens of Ancalagon are known from the Greater Phyllopod bed, where they comprise < 0.01% of the community.

 Along with the other Cambrian worms such as Ottoia, Selkirkia, Louisella, Fieldia, Scolecofurca, and Lecythioscopa, the organism may fall into a clade termed "Archaeopriapulida," a stem group to the Priapulids proper.
 However, the morphological similarity of these organisms to their modern cousins is remarkable, especially for the Burgess Shale.
 A phylogenetic analysis does not provide a great deal of resolution to the relationships between these basal worms.